nghiemphan93/machineLearning/README.md

 * Videos are more helpful because of interactions
 * Still have some troubles with plotting, visualizing data in Python -> should be mastered before getting into algorithms
 * Using sklearn library first might be helpful to get some feeling about the algorithms before actually implement them

+### 10-09-2018
+Target:
+* Solve linear regression with gradient descent

+Problem:
+* Given a data set pairs X, y
+* Find the function yHat = a*x + b to represent relationship between x and y

+Done:
+* Iterate through each data pair, minimize error and optimize a and b

+Notice:
+* Set appropriate "alpha" as learning rate so that a and b match gradually after each iteration
+* Already worked with the example in code but does not work for other data set -> maybe because of inappropriate "alpha"???